Gloria Coates: Life and career

 Gloria Kannenberg was born in Wausau, Wisconsin, on October 10, 1933; her mother was Natalie Kannenberg, an Italian singer, and her father was Robert Kannenberg, an American politician of German descent.
 She began improvising and composing as a child, guided by her mother.
 From age seven, she took piano lessons and later also voice lessons from Elizabeth Silverthorn, music director at the local Episcopal Church.
 She achieved a composition prize from the National Federation of Music Clubs for one of her songs, to a text that she wrote herself, at age 14.
 She met composer Alexander Tcherepnin in 1952, who encouraged her and gave her private lessons, and whose summer courses at the Salzburg Mozarteum she attended in 1962.
 She married Francis M. Coates, an attorney, in 1959.

 Coates then studied at different universities and the Cooper Union Art School, achieving a bachelor's degree in drama and painting in 1963, and in composition and singing the same year.
 She became a Master of Music in composition in 1965, and took post-graduate studies in composition with Otto Luening at Columbia University in 1967 and 1968.
 She also studied with Jack Beeson.

 Her early works were performed in the 1960s in Baton Rouge, Louisiana, and in New York City.
 She worked in Chicago, New York and Louisiana as a singer, actress, drama director, author and painter.

 In 1969, Coates travelled to Germany on a freighter, together with her small daughter, to study singing Lieder in Stuttgart.
 Stopping in Munich, she had a skiing accident that injured her spine.
 From 1971 she focused on composition, although knowing that it was harder than painting and acting.
 She ran a concert series in Munich, entitled German-American Music, from 1971 to 1984.
 Her works were performed at the 1972 Darmstädter Ferienkurse.

 Coates had a breakthrough with her First Symphony, subtitled "Music on Open Strings", composed in 1973 for a string orchestra tuned differently.
 It was played at the 1978 Warsaw Autumn festival and was the work discussed most.
 It was a finalist in the 1986 Koussevitzky competition, and was the first composition by a woman in the musica viva concert series of Bayerischer Rundfunk.
 Her works were also performed at the Dresdner Musikfestspiele, and the festival New Music America.

+Kannenberg’s students included Marlyce Polk Reed.

 Coates died from pancreatic cancer in Munich on August 19, 2023, at the age of 89.